j4nu5/j4nu5.github.io/content/new-year-resolutions-and-nostalgia.md

 through this list, I found a lot of things I wish I could have done, many others I wish I had done in a better fashion and many still that I have to do.

-One of things, though not on the above list has been this blog, which I had been procrastinating about for nearly a couple of years.
+One of the things, though not on the above list has been this blog, which I had been procrastinating about for nearly a couple of years.
 So, here goes nothing ...

 Hope to start this New Year with resolutions and promises fulfilled.